mgblackwater/stevekinney.net/content/courses/testing/expect-examples/poll.md

 ## What does it do?

 The `poll` method will repeatedly run your expectation over a period until it passes or a timeout is hit.
 The idea is that you're testing something where the timing might be unpredictable — like maybe you're waiting for an API response to trigger some UI change, but it doesn’t happen immediately after the first request.
-If you’ve ever written a test where something intermittently works because the thing you want to verify doesn’t pass right away...
-This is for you.
+If you’ve ever written a test where something intermittently works because the thing you want to verify doesn’t pass right away… This is for you.

 ## When would I use it?